-The Freedom of Information and Protection of Privacy Act (FOIPPA) provides a legislated right of access to all records held and controlled by the City of Fort St. John, or any other public body, and regulates how the City manages personal information.
-It enables the public to request and obtain copies of records, and provides the right of protection of the privacy of your personal information.
+British Columbia's Freedom of Information and Protection of Privacy Act (FOIPPA) provides a legislated right of access to all records held and controlled by the City of Fort St. John, or any other public body, and regulates how the City manages personal and confidential information.
+The Act allows you to request and obtain copies of records, and provides the right of protection of the privacy of your personal information.

 How to Request Information from the City of Fort St. John: